EntropyString/JavaScript/README.md

 *I need to generate 10,000 random, unique IDs*.

 And the cat's out of the bag.
 We're getting at the real need, and it's not the same as the original statement.
 The developer needs *uniqueness* across a total of some number of strings.
-The length of the string is a by-product of the uniqueness, not the goal.
+The length of the string is a by-product of the uniqueness, not the goal, and should not be the primary specification for the random string.

 As noted in the [Overview](#Overview), guaranteeing uniqueness is difficult, so we'll replace that declaration with one of *probabilistic uniqueness* by asking: